pelican-themes/atom/README.md

 - [x] Support blog images
 - [x] Support pagination
 - [x] Share options bellow post
-- [ ] Option to use fa-icon for logo in the header
+- [x] Option to use fa-icon for logo in the header
+- [x] Add option to use a regular image for the logo in the header
 - [ ] Support FEEDS
 - [ ] Investigate comment support, consider [Isso](https://github.com/posativ/isso)
 - [ ] Add `archives`, `author`, `authors` and `period_archives` templates